-Ferryboat Deckhand II Class Code: 9839
+Ferryboat Deckhand III Class Code: 9840

-Conducts and/or participates in drills and exercises covering emergencies such as fire, collision, man overboard, fog navigation, grounding, bomb threat, and childbirth.
+Conducts drills and exercises covering emergencies such as fire, collision, man overboard, fog navigation, grounding, bomb threat, and childbirth.

 Takes required actions in the event of a fire, rescue, or other emergency.

 Stands lookout watch and assists ferryboat captain in maneuvering ferryboats in high-density traffic areas under all weather and sea conditions and in accordance with inland navigation rules and the rules of good seamanship.